akronim/collab-flow/AUTH_FLOW_ANALYSIS.md

+# CollabFlow: Authentication Flow Analysis

+This document details the authentication flows in the CollabFlow application.

-# Sync-Forge: Unauthenticated Startup Flow
+## Unauthenticated Startup Flow

-This document details the specific flow of events when the `sync-forge` application starts and no user is authenticated.
+This section covers the specific flow of events when the `sync-forge` application starts and no user is authenticated.

 **Assumed starting condition:** The user navigates to the root URL (`/`).